 Modern hearing aids

-Unlike old-fashioned hearing aids which were large and cumbersome, the vast majority of modern hearing aids are much smaller and more attractive, with high-fidelity digital sound processing.
+Unlike old-fashioned hearing aids that were large and cumbersome, the vast majority of modern hearing aids are much smaller and more discrete, with high-fidelity digital sound processing.
 Modern hearing aids analyse, process and amplify incoming sound to make soft sounds audible, loud sounds comfortable, and speech as clear and intelligible as possible.
 Digital technology has allowed hearing aids to make huge advances, including automatic adjustments as your listening environment changes, advanced signal processing strategies which reduce interfering noise and help you to focus on what you want to hear in challenging listening situations, and seamless integration with other technologies, such as mobile phones and Bluetooth compatible devices.